erigontech/erigon/cmd/headers/README.md

 ./buid/bin/headers sentry
 ```

 By default, sentry is listening on the `localhost:9091`.
-In order to change that (to listen on a different network interface, different port, or both), the option `--sentryAddr` can be used.
+In order to change that (to listen on a different network interface, different port, or both), the option `--sentry.addr` can be used.
 As with the internal p2p sentry, options `--nat`, `--port`, `--staticpeers`, `--netrestrict`, `--discovery` are also available.